Atoka County, OK

 to take action should flooding develop.

-FLOOD WATCH IN EFFECT FROM TUESDAY MORNING THROUGH WEDNESDAY EVENING
+FLOOD WATCH REMAINS IN EFFECT FROM 1 PM EDT THIS AFTERNOON THROUGH THIS EVENING

-* WHERE...A portion of central New York, including the following
+* WHERE...A portion of southeast Virginia, including the following

 * ADDITIONAL DETAILS...

-- Multiple rounds of showers and embedded thunderstorms are
+- Numerous showers and thunderstorms are expected this

 - http://www.weather.gov/safety/flood